totalgood/electron-microscope-assistant/README.md

 ## Dataset

-The dataset contains 21,283 scanning electron microscope (SEM) images produced at Institute of Materials, CNR (https://b2share.eudat.eu/records/80df8606fcdb4b2bae1656f0dc6db8ba).
+The dataset contains 21,283 scanning electron microscope (SEM) images produced at the Italian Institute of Materials, CNR (https://b2share.eudat.eu/records/80df8606fcdb4b2bae1656f0dc6db8ba).
 The images were broken up into 10 categories as shown in the below table.

 ## Exploratory Data Analysis